cdktf/cdktf-provider-postgresql/docs/provider.java.md

 - *Type:* java.lang.String

-The name of the database to connect to in order to conenct to (defaults to `postgres`).
+The name of the database to connect to in order to connect to (defaults to `postgres`).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cyrilgdn/postgresql/1.25.0/docs#database PostgresqlProvider#database}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cyrilgdn/postgresql/1.26.0/docs#database PostgresqlProvider#database}

 ---